 For best results, stir any liquid several times before heating or reheating.

 Liquids heated in certain containers (especially cylindrical containers) may become overheated.
-The liquid may splash out with a loud noise during or after heating or when adding ingredients (coffee, etc.) resulting in harm to the oven and possible personal injury.
+The liquid may splash out with a loud noise during or after heating or when adding ingredients (coffee granules, tea bags, etc.) resulting in harm to the oven and possible personal injury.